Racing-Europe

 Group Size:

-In 2008 we are doing trips of several different lengths, ranging from eight days for our shortest European trip to an anticipated fifteen days for the Australia trip.
+We do trips of many different lengths, ranging from eight days for our shortest European trips up to as many as fifteen days for an opposite-hemisphere trip.
 These trip lengths as we describe them always include the departure and return days from and back to the U.S.

-During our trips there are organized activities on the bulk of the days, but we usually include some open days or partial days for you to use for relaxation and your own special interests.
+During our trips there are organized activities on the bulk of the days, but we usually include open days or partial days for you to use for relaxation and your own special interests.
+If it's a destination where we can assume most of the group won't have previously been — such as our Australia trips in 2008 and 2014 or our one to Argentina in 2010 — we make a point of including some "generic" sightseeing along with the racing-related outings.
 By design, there are not a lot of group activities planned for the evenings.
 You will always be free to make your own dining choices, but we usually organize some group dinners for those who want to join in.

-It's impossible to have length and pacing that satisfies everyone, however -- some people will always want more and others will want less.
-That is why we design each trip to begin and end in such a way that a longer stay can easily be added on at the beginning or the end of our itinerary.
-For the 2008 trips, this means travelers can get more personal time by coming earlier or staying later in London, Paris or Deauville, Dublin, or Australia.
+It's impossible to have length and pacing that satisfies everyone, however — some people will always want more and others will want less.
+That is why we design each trip to begin or end in such a way that a longer stay can easily be added on at the beginning or the end of our itinerary.

-Of course, you are not limited to our specific arrival and departure cities.
-You are perfectly welcome to join us on the "Arrival" days of our trips -- "Day 2" in the trip descriptions -- from wherever you've been and for however long you've been there.
+You are not limited to our specific arrival and departure cities.
+You are perfectly welcome to join us on the "Arrival" days of our trips — "Day 2" in the trip descriptions — from wherever you've been and for however long you've been there.
 And you may make any independent arrangements you wish to begin at the conclusion of the trips.
 We cannot, however, accommodate people who might want to join us for only a portion of our itineraries; you must be with us from the night of Day 2 through to the morning of the final day.

 "No-Host" Lunches and Dinners.